AndreeaMica/Proiect-TM/README.md

    ### 2.6 Test completion

- As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.
+ As the Exit criterias were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.

    ### 2.7 Test monitoring and control